Os Municipality (Hordaland)

-Os is a former municipality in the old Hordaland county, Norway.
-It was located in the Midhordland region, just south of Norway's second-largest city, Bergen.
-Due to its proximity to Bergen, Os experienced strong general population growth.
-The administrative centre (and commercial centre) of Os was the village of Osøyro.
-It is the largest settlement in the municipality, with over 60% of the municipal residents living here.
-Other large villages in Os included Hagavik, Halhjem, Søfteland, Søre Øyane, and Søvik.
-On 1 January 2020, the municipality became part of Bjørnafjorden Municipality in Vestland county.
+Os (/nn/) is a former municipality in the old Hordaland county, Norway.
+The 139.58 km2 municipality existed from 1838 until its dissolution in 2020.
+The area is now part of Bjørnafjorden Municipality in the traditional district of Midhordland in Vestland county, just south of Norway's second-largest city, Bergen.
+The administrative centre was the village of Osøyro.
+Other villages in the municipality included Hagavik, Haljem, Syfteland, Søre Øyane, and Søvik.